willtrking/pgsqlxx/README.md

 Whenever I reimplement (read: pretty much copy paste) sqlx functionality in this library, I make a point of commenting a link to the the exact line and commit in Github the code block is coming from.
 This is mostly caused by certain struct attributes / functions being private to the sqlx package.
-If they are ever made public, or have some way to publicly interop with them, these reimplementations wouldn't be necessary.
+If they are ever made public, or have some way to publicly interop with them, these reimplementations won't be necessary.

 ## Naming of functions